 Building on the overarching compensation principles included in Swiss Re’s Articles of Association, the compensation framework is captured within the Swiss Re Group Compensation Policy (the Compensation Policy).
 The Compensation Policy governs the compensation structure and processes across all functions and locations at Swiss Re and is reviewed regularly.

-The Compensation Policy also contains guidance for the execution of individual compensation actions.
-The Compensation Committee has approved an authority matrix that defines the limits to which each level of management can authorise compensation payments.
+The Compensation Committee has also approved an authority matrix that defines the limits to which each level of management can authorise compensation payments.
 Separate limits apply to each compensation element, thereby ensuring that all payments receive the appropriate level of approval.
 The Group CEO or the Compensation Committee, as applicable, approves all compensation that exceeds the pre-set limits.
-The Group CEO is not involved in his own pay decisions.
+The Group CEO is not involved in decision making concerning his own compensation.

 The Human Resources function conducts a regular self-assessment of Swiss Re’s compliance with the Compensation Policy.
 The Compensation Committee reviews this self-assessment and identifies potential areas of improvement.
 The Compensation Committee receives reports on compensation decisions as appropriate, including a comprehensive review of the effectiveness of the annual compensation review cycle.